Atalanta/cucumber-chef/README.md

 ### 2) Integrate with Hosted Chef and Amazon EC2

-In it's current incarnation, Cucumber-Chef makes two important assumptions.
+In its current incarnation, Cucumber-Chef makes two important assumptions.
 Firstly, it assumes you're using Opscode Hosted Chef rather than your own Chef server.
 Secondly, it assume that you are comfortable with using Amazon's EC2 service for providing the 'bare metal' on which we set up the test lab.
+Removing these assumptions, to support Chef Solo, or your own Open Source Chef server is high on the list of priorities.

 Cucumber-chef is tightly integrated with Chef - it uses your knife.rb for credentials, and any cucumber-chef-specific configuration goes in knife.rb under the cucumber-chef namespace.